Soul Force in the Age of AI

 • Engage with the readings and practices throughout the four-week program.

-Who is Anu, anyway?
+Who is Anu?

 Anu Gupta is an award-winning author, speaker, lawyer, and entrepreneur working at the intersection of neuroscience, contemplative practice, and social entrepreneurship.
 He is the author of Breaking Bias (Hay House, 2024), with a foreword by the Dalai Lama, which offers a science-backed approach to reducing bias and building belonging.